Gastroenteritis

 Referrals and follow-up

-• Mild dehydration who are sent home after oral fluid trial should have a GP review at 24 hours.
+• Patients with mild to moderate dehydration who are sent home after oral fluid trial should have a GP review at 24 hours.

 Nursing

-• Ensure all children are weighed (bare weight < 12 months old, light clothing for all other children)
+• Ensure all children are weighed on admission for assessment of dehydration and to provide a base weight (bare weight < 12 months old, light clothing for all other children)

 • Ensure the child is reweighed prior to discharge